CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

-# Tools for DApp Developers
+# Tools for DApp Developers - IN PROGRESS ...

 Running a full node of any blockchain implementation requires a considerable amount of work.
 Aside from downloading, compiling, configuring and so forth, there are also network, routing and security tasks to be performed when running a full node.